 The Stress Effect

-Do you need more practice?
+Do you need more practice and background knowledge?

 Or do you just need a boost?

 Sometimes you just hit a section or a course that's more difficult for you.
 If you're looking for specific support related to the content of a course, do a little homework on your own first.
 See if the course readings, syllabus and/or Moodle site can help clarify things.
 Then, don't be afraid to "go to the professionals".
 Profs and TA's are always willing to help, if they see that you are genuinely interested in learning and are willing to put in some effort.